Forest Conditions and Trends Data

 The Department of Environmental Protection and Sustainability (EPS) conducts assessments of forest conditions and trends in order to inform dialogue and support sustainable forest management actions.

 State of Our Forests 2007 (PDF) (December 2007) summarizes existing County, State, Federal and other data that characterize the ecological and economic sustainability of the County's forest resources, using the Montreal Process Criteria and Indicators framework.
-Unique at the local level, this report was included as one of only four documents presented by the U.S. at the World Forest Congress in Buenos Aires, Argentina in 2010.
+Unique at the local level, this report was included as one of only four documents presented by the United States at the World Forest Congress in Buenos Aires, Argentina in 2010.

 The Urban Forest within Baltimore County’s Urban Rural Demarcation Line (PDF) (March 2009) provides data on the structure, health, and functions of forests and trees within the 130,000 acre Urban Rural Demarcation Line (URDL), using the Urban Forest Effects (UFORE) model.
 The report was prepared by the United States Department of Agriculture (USDA) Forest Service in cooperation with the University of Maryland, Baltimore County.
 Some key findings of this study include: